tarunroshan/HTML-PROJECT/README.md

-# HTML-PROJECT
+# PYTHON-PROJECT
-HTML project of a restaurant using HTML, CSS and Java Script.
+PYTHON project of a restaurant using HTML, CSS and Java Script.